kevinGodell/ffmpeg-streamer/README.md

 #### Dependencies
 **Ffmpeg** is the only external software required to run the app.
-Nodejs is packaged inside the binary and is not need to be installed separately on your system.
+Nodejs is packaged inside the binary and is not needed to be installed separately on your system.
 When launching the app, it tries to find ffmpeg on your system using [ffbinaries](https://github.com/vot/ffbinaries-node).
 If it cannot find ffmpeg, you will be prompted to install it to the current running directory via the web interface on port 8181.
 If it does find ffmpeg, but you would like to install a newer version, you can visit [http://localhost:8181/install](http://localhost:8181/install) and force the installation.